-Of Course Real Estate Agents Will Say Anything to Close the Deal!
+Will Real Estate Agents Lie to Close the Deal?

 Your clients might have an urge to find houses for sale by owner to avoid working with real estate agents now.
 To be the best Realtor® California has ever seen, you must follow a strict code of ethics.
 This means, when there’s property for sale, the client is the agent’s priority.